A B O U T

 BIO:

-Alicia Kelly was born and raised among the red dirt and wildflowers of Northeastern Oklahoma.
-Her love of the paper medium developed alongside her love of pattern making and the screenprinting process.
+Alicia Kelly was born and raised among the red dirt and wildflowers of Northeastern Oklahoma, but calls Kansas home.
+Her love of the paper medium developed alongside her love of pattern making and the screen print process.